jneilliii/OctoPrint-BambuConnector/README.md

 # OctoPrint-BambuConnector

-Connector plugin to allow connecting to Bambu printers.
+A printer connector plugin to support communication with Bambu printers.

 ## Setup